NilFoundation/proof-market-toolchain/gitbook-docs/market/economics.md

 * _Created_: order was sent to the marketplace and was not yet matched, meaning there is no buyer for a proposal or no proof producer for a request.
-* _Processing_: order was matched, and the Proof Market is waiting for the proof generator to provide the proof.
+* _Processing_: order was matched, and Proof Market is waiting for the proof producer to provide the proof.
 * _Completed_: the proof was generated and verified by Proof Market.
 * _Withdrawn_: the order was canceled before matching, a wrong proof was submitted, or